Skilled Trade Labor Shortage & Long-term Labor Risk

 Labor risk and disaster recovery

-In a previous blog I mentioned that labor risk, that is that labor incurs the most risk in any new job you take on.
+In a previous blog, Adjusting for Risk in Your Estimates, I mentioned that labor risk is where the labor of a job incurs the most risk.
 The higher percentage of labor for the job, the riskier the job is.
-There is a more long-term risk to labor and the recent damage caused by hurricanes have only made it worse.
+There is a more long-term risk to labor and the recent challenges presented by COVID-19 have only made it worse.

 Demand for electricians